sharonhoward/llep/README.md

 * the examinations contain many more plebeian names - parents, children, siblings, employers, the alleged fathers of bastards, and so on.
 * the dataset currently does not contain any text from the examinations or further information about their contents.

-Fuller documentation to follow later...
+Fuller documentation to follow (eventually).

 ## More information about the source